 First creating storyboards to decide on the narrative flow was the best approach.
 It was also a good way to ensure we were all on the same page as far as the purpose and target users of the video.
 First, I created storyboards based on a conversation we had about where the video would be viewed and what users it would be targeting.

 I received feedback on the storyboards, which I incorporated into a few different iterations.
 We knew there should be a small element of narrative within the video.
 For example, a person should quickly be able to understand how the product would fit into their everyday life.
 It should quickly get across the concept of the app, while also demonstrating contextual usage.

 We decided to use stock footage for the marketing video.
 It would be easiest to purchace stock footage rather than invest in filming the shots we needed.
 Doing so would have required a camera, actors, and lighting that we didn't have time for.
 We created a document with every shot we needed so I could easily go in and transfer the footage to my computer and begin editing.

 I edited the video in Adobe After Effects.
-Some of the shots required green screen and motion tracking work to insert video content of the Stryve app.
+Some of the shots required green screen and motion tracking work to composite video content onto video elements.
 After the first rough cut, I worked with the founder, receiving quick feedback to make small adjustments in the video.
 Branding, logos, and colors were some of the pieces that needed refinement.
 Since we worked with stock footage, I had to find the most relevant footage of exercises that matched workouts in the app, fit a theme we tried to create, and could tell a story in the larger context.